-5.8.4 Operating System (OS)/Application Patch Management
+5.8.4 Patch Management

-To ensure the security of our network and protect USG data, all endpoint assets must be securely maintained, and critical security patches must be applied consistent with an assessment of risk.
-Desktop and mobile assets must have activated and operating patch management solutions.
+To ensure network security and protect USG data assets, all organizationally owned endpoint assets must be securely maintained, and critical security patches must be applied consistent with an organizational assessment of risk.
+Endpoints must have activated and implemented patch management solutions.
+Documented patch management procedures as well as compliance to the written procedures is required and may be periodically requested for review.
+The written patch management procedure shall include: